 - The last episode of Masters of Science Fiction (Watchbird), DVD-only and broadcast in the UK and Canada.
 A guy invents an artificially-intelligent mechanical bird that can fly around on its own and attack and even kill people who may be about to commit crimes.
 They get deployed.
 In the USA.
 The present-day USA.
 Anyone who tried that would be jumped on in a minute by all sorts of civil rights groups.
 The episode also heavily falls into Misapplied Phlebotinum territory (imagine what else you could use AIs for) and No Plans, No Prototype, No Backup (the system is designed so that only the one programmer and nobody else can reprogram the birds).
 Also, it's programming apparently didn't include distinguishing between criminal and legal uses of force and thus it shoots dead a police sniper who's aiming at a man who's taken hostages.

 - A skit on the 1980s updated version of The Mickey Mouse Club takes place in a supermarket, where an adolescent girl working at the checkout line is forced to deal with an item scanner endowed with a ridiculous level of artificial intelligence; the scanner has a Jerkass personality and keeps insulting shoppers in its obnoxious robotic voice (calling them fat, saying they have bad breath, etc.).
-The hapless girl gets blamed for all this rudeness (despite, you know, not actually being a robot), and is finally fired by her supervisor (although by that point she's almost happy to be fired, since she won't have to put up with the asshole computer anymore).
+The hapless girl gets blamed for all this rudeness (despite not actually being a robot), and is finally fired by her supervisor (although by that point she's almost happy to be fired, since she won't have to put up with the asshole computer anymore).
 It was obviously Played for Laughs, though.